Thanks for all you do, here’s something special for you!

 About Maggie and Matthew Schneider

-Maggie Schneider, 12, and Matthew Schneider, 11, are accomplished violinists and philanthropists.
+Maggie Schneider, 14, and Matthew Schneider, 13, are accomplished violinists and philanthropists.
 Matthew is also an accomplished vocalist.
 They started their musical training at The Johns Hopkins University’s Peabody Institute in Baltimore, and began studying the violin at 3½ years old.
-When Matthew was 5 and Maggie was 6, they transitioned their studies to New York City, at the Manhattan School of Music’s Precollege program, where they currently study violin under Byung K. Kwak.
-Matthew has a second major in voice.
+When Matthew was 5 and Maggie was 6, they transitioned their studies to New York City, at the Manhattan School of Music.
+Matthew now studies with Mr. Khullip Jeung for violin and Mr. Giuseppe Spoletini for voice.
+Maggie has now transitioned her studies from Manhattan School of Music to Juilliard pre-college faculties, Dr. Ann Setzer and Mr. Khullip Jeung.

 Maggie and Matthew believe that music connects people and opens people’s hearts.
-Through their music, they hope to inspire their peers to join in their philanthropic efforts.
+They hope to inspire their peers to join in their philanthropic efforts through their music.
 This motivates them, even when practicing and rehearsing can be challenging.
-As the COVID-19 pandemic has hindered annual fundraising concerts and in-person events, they have stayed motivated by entering and winning several violin competitions.
-They will be debuting at Carnegie Hall in May of 2022, but nothing will be more exciting for them than to retake the stage together in Baltimore in June of 2022 to perform for an audience of philanthropists and peers.
+They are excited to be taking the stage again this summer to perform for an audience of philanthropists and peers.